tarwn/lessthandot-hugo/blogs/content/posts/2009-11-20-an-ode-to-log-i-love-thee-so.md

 ### The Environment Provider

 <p style="text-indent: 30pt;">
   The Environment Provider does exactly what its title suggests: It provides an environment, or more specifically, all of the meta-data an application needs to exist in a specific configuration.
 Connection strings, end points, application configurations, etc. There is one single database that holds all of this data.
-This data is identified by a “context”.
+This data is identified by a "context".
 For example, the KBay webservices can exist on a local developer's PC, a Development Server, a Staging Server, and a Production Server.
 Each of these locations can connect to either the Development or Production database.
 So a combination of the location of the application and the desired data environment gives us a context for which a set of environment parameters to use.
 In the case of KBay, the structure is pretty simple.
 We have some other apps, international apps with multiple data sources, well, they get a bit crazy, but we have an app just for managing all these settings:
 </p>

 ### The EP Tree